 Protecting user privacy and confidentiality has long been an integral part of the intellectual freedom mission of libraries.
 The right to free inquiry as assured by the First Amendment depends upon the ability to read and access information free from scrutiny by the government or other third parties.
-In their provision of services to library users, librarians have an ethical obligation, expressed in the ALA Code of Ethics of the American Library Association and the Library Bill of Rights, to preserve users’ right to privacy and to prevent any unauthorized use of patron data.
+In their provision of services to library users, librarians have an ethical obligation, expressed in the Code of Ethics of the American Library Association and the Library Bill of Rights, to preserve users’ right to privacy and to prevent any unauthorized use of user data.
 Librarians and libraries may also have a legal obligation to protect library users’ data from unauthorized disclosure.

-Libraries enter into licenses or agreements with commercial vendors in order to provide library users access to digital information, including e-books, journals, and databases.
-Access to these resources is most often provided via networks and the internet.
-In the course of providing these services, most e-book and digital content vendors collect and use library patron data for a variety of reasons, including digital rights management, consumer analytics, and user personalization.
-Libraries and vendors must work together to ensure that the contracts and licenses governing the provision and use of digital information reflect library ethics, policies, and legal obligations concerning user privacy and confidentiality.
+Libraries enter into licenses or agreements with third-party vendors in order to provide library service to users and to meet library operational needs.
+Third-party vendors include digital content providers, program facilitators, and even other libraries, such as a consortium.
+In the course of providing software, hardware, or services, most third-party vendors collect and use library user data for a variety of reasons, including consumer analytics and segmentation, personalization, digital rights management, and digital collection development.
+Libraries and vendors must work together to ensure that the contracts and licenses governing the collection, processing, disclosure, and retention of library user data reflect library ethics, policies, and legal obligations concerning user privacy and confidentiality.

 Agreements, Ownership of User Data, and Legal Requirements

-Agreements between libraries and vendors should address appropriate restrictions on the use, aggregation, retention, and dissemination of patron data, particularly information about minors.
-Agreements between libraries and vendors should also specify that libraries retain ownership of all data and that the vendor agrees to observe the library’s privacy policies and data retention and security policies.
+Agreements between libraries and vendors should address appropriate restrictions on the use, aggregation, retention, and disclosure of user data, particularly information about minors.
+Agreements between libraries and vendors should also specify that libraries retain ownership of all user data and that the vendor agrees to observe the library’s privacy policies and data retention and security policies.

-Vendors are strongly encouraged to implement the principles of privacy by design, i.e. products and services should have privacy concerns “built in, not bolted on.”
+Vendors are strongly encouraged to implement the principles of privacy by design, i.e. products and services should have privacy concerns “built-in, not bolted on.”
 If currently marketed products do not take into account these privacy guidelines, vendors should incorporate them into future updates.
-In addition, agreements between libraries and vendors should reflect and incorporate restrictions on the potential dissemination and use of library patrons’ records and data imposed by local, state, and federal law.
+In addition, agreements between libraries and vendors should reflect and incorporate restrictions on the potential dissemination and use of library users’ records and data imposed by local, state, and federal law.

 Clear Privacy Policies

-Library users should be notified about vendor privacy policies when accessing a product or service.
-The privacy policies should be made easily available and understandable to users.
+Privacy policies should be made readily accessible and understandable to users.
 Safeguarding user privacy requires that individuals know what information is gathered about them, how long it is stored, who has access to it and under what conditions, and how it is used.
 There should be a way to actively notify ongoing users of any changes to the vendor’s privacy policies.

 Access to Personal Data

-Users should have the right to access their own personal information and contest its accuracy.
+Users should have the right to access their own personal information and correct incorrect information.
 Verifying accuracy helps ensure that vendor services that rely on personal user information can function properly.
 Guidance on how the user can access their personal data should be clear and easy to find.
-Patrons should also have the ability to download their personal data into an open file format such as CSV for their own use.
+Users should also have the ability to download their personal data into an open file format such as CSV for their own use.

 Access to personal information should be restricted to the user, vendor, and library workers as required for the provision of services and administration of the library and must conform to the applicable state laws addressing the confidentiality of library records as well as other applicable local, state, and federal law.

 Data Integrity and Security

-Whenever patron data is collected, the vendor must take reasonable steps to ensure integrity and security, including compliance with applicable statutory requirements.
+Whenever user data is collected, libraries, vendors, and any subcontractors must take reasonable steps to ensure integrity and security, including compliance with applicable statutory requirements.

-Encryption: The use of data encryption helps enhance privacy protection.
+Encryption: The use of data encryption helps enhance security.
 All online transactions between client applications (web browsers, mobile apps, etc.) and server applications should be encrypted.
-In addition, any user data housed by the vendor off site (cloud-based infrastructure, tape backups, etc.) should use encrypted storage.
+In addition, any user data housed by the vendor off-site (cloud-based infrastructure, tape backups, etc.) should use encrypted storage.

 Anonymization: Data used for customer analytics and other types of analysis should be anonymized by removing or encrypting personally identifiable information.
-While data anonymization is a good practice, it is not foolproof (re-identification analysis has been used to identify individuals from anonymized data sets); therefore access should still be restricted.
+While data anonymization is a good practice, it is not foolproof.

 Retention: User data should not be retained in perpetuity.
-The vendor should establish policies for how long to retain different types of data and methods for securely destroying data that is no longer needed.
+Vendors and libraries should establish policies for how long to retain different types of data and methods for securely destroying data that is no longer needed.
 For example, accounts that are expired or inactive for a certain amount of time should be purged.
 Retention policies should also cover archival copies and backups.
 Libraries should refer to record retention laws and policies of governing bodies.

-Data Sharing: User data should not be shared with third-party vendors and other business associates without user consent.
-Most state statutes on the confidentiality of library records do not permit release of library patrons’ personally identifiable information or data about their use of library resources and services without user consent or a court order.
-In addition, ALA policy forbids sharing of library patron information with third parties absent a court order.
+Data Sharing: User data should not be shared with additional third-party vendors or other business associates without user consent.
+Most state statutes on the confidentiality of library records do not permit the release of library users’ personally identifiable information or data about their use of library resources and services without user consent or a court order.

-Government Requests: The vendor should develop and implement procedures for dealing with government and law enforcement requests for library patrons’ personally identifiable information and use data.
-The vendor should consider a government or law enforcement request only if it is issued by a court of competent jurisdiction that shows good cause and is in proper form.
-The vendor should inform and consult with the library when it believes is obligated to release library patrons’ information unless prevented from doing so by the operation of law.
+Government Requests: Vendors and libraries should develop and implement procedures for dealing with government and law enforcement requests for library users’ personally identifiable information and use data.
+Vendors and libraries should consider a government or law enforcement request only if it is issued by a court of competent jurisdiction that shows good cause and is in proper form.
+Vendors should inform and consult with the library when it believes it is obligated to release library users’ information unless prevented from doing so by the operation of law.
 The vendor should also inform users through its privacy policies about the legal conditions under which it might be required to release personally identifiable information.